dharmx/colo.nvim/.github/README.md

 - Refactor `color.lua`.
 - Refactor `extensions`.
 - Fix telescope: previews are not showed when results list is empty.
 (Invalied buffer ID)
+- Show a floating window when viewing colorscheme metadata.
+Allow setting timeouts and theme previews.
+- Allow callbacks for some parts of the config.

 <h2><samp>GALLERY</samp></h2>